birbmaaan/appcues_demo_app/README.md

 ### Create your Github repository

 Following the [directions](https://docs.github.com/en/get-started/quickstart/create-a-repo) on Github, create a new repository to hold your demo app's files.
 You don't need to create a new README, gitignore, or license.
+Once you click the button to create the repository, you will then be redirected to another page with a few steps for uploading code to the repo.
 You'll want to follow the steps for pushing an existing repository from the command line, with one small change:

 - `git remote set-url origin <repo_url>` instead of `git remote add origin <repo_url>`
 - `git branch -M main`